vitst/dissolCases/README.md

     Illustrates meshing and remeshing with snappyHexMesh
     New names for scripts and 0org (Zero)
     Comparisons with blockMesh grid in results directory

+dissolFrac: OFv1706.1 / commits 825c2f8/6b47d0f
+    Dissolution of a fracture in a microfluidic cell Simulation of experiments by Florian Osselin
+    New Run scripts - parallel configuration on the fly

 * cylinder